docpad-archive/documentation/01-start/05-faq.html.md

 For instance, **bold** in Markdown is `**bold**`, where in HTML it is `<strong>bold</strong>`.
 The markup that you choose for your content is highly dependent on what content you'd like to write.
 If you're mostly dealing with structural data (like a page layout) then `HTML`, `Jade`, `Haml`, or `CoffeeKup` would be a good way to go.
 If you're mostly dealing with textual data (like a blog post) then `Markdown` would probably the way to go.

 DocPad supports unlimited markups thanks to its plugin system.
 It doesn't believe in a one size fits all, but in always using the best tool for a job.
-Its easy to learn new markups, there may be a bit of a learning curve, but you'll quickly adjust, be empowered, and grateful that you now have a new tool under your belt.
+It's easy to learn new markups, there may be a bit of a learning curve, but you'll quickly adjust, be empowered, and grateful that you now have a new tool under your belt.

 DocPad currently only supports rendering plain-text formats, meaning that rendering binary formats like `img` to `jpg` or binary-text formats like `doc` to `rtf` (they're not plain-text formats like `txt`, `docx`, or `xml` but in fact binary formats) does not currently work.
 [We will be addressing this in a future release of DocPad.](https://github.com/bevry/docpad/issues/684)